-Do not include any special characters in the file name.
-For example, the file name for a serial titled Labradors & Golden Retrievers published on June 1, 2019 would be issue "GRSE_labradors_golden_retrievers 20190601.pdf" (omitting the ampersand).
+For example, the file name for a serial titled Golden Retrievers published on June 1, 2019 would be issue "GRSE_golden_retrievers 20190601.pdf."

 1107.5(C) Uploading the Digital Files

 The applicant should upload each issue to the electronic registration system.
 The applicant may submit all the files during the same upload session, and all the files may be uploaded at the same time.
 They do not need to be uploaded one by one.
 For step-by-step instructions on how to upload files to the electronic registration system, consult the tutorial on the U.S. Copyright Office's website.